PraiseMoves Alphabetics Workout

 The 22 Hebrew Letter Postures

 Move through the Letters of the Hebrew Alphabet during this unique workout.
-Laurette has created 22 postures which beautifully mirror these ancient characters.
+Laurette has created 22 postures that beautifully mirror these ancient characters.

 Several workouts complete the video – Psalm 119 and Proverbs 31.